Application to Host a Conference for Undergraduate Women in Physics

 Proposals consist of three parts.

 Budget: A tentative budget, including expenses and expected resources.
 Refer to the sample budget as a guide.
 Estimated target number of local participants and out-of-area participants you plan to host.
 Estimates of all local anticipated expenses: food, accommodation, room charges, local transportation, expenses for speakers, panelists and workshop presenters, tours, etc. (See sample budget.)
 Expected travel expenses for students to come to the conference from their home institutions.
 Estimate of the financial support you expect to be able to raise locally (e.g., anticipated commitments from your institution, donations from local sponsors).
 Note that, in the past, the cost/student has ranged from $300 to $500 per student depending on local accommodation costs, length of conference, and how accessible by car the site is to the target pool of participants.
+In the past several years, APS has been able to support each host site with $100 per student to partially cover local expenses, through our NSF and DOE grants.

 Proposal: Your plan to recruit applicants.
 Tentative conference program.
 Available facilities for your conference, including capacity of facilities -- i.e., the maximum number of student participants you can accommodate, as well as your target number of participants.
 Participation in previous conferences (if any) by members of the organizing committee.
 Statement of interest from student members of the local organizing committee.